mohramadan911/Share-Pods-logging/README.md

         sudo docker version

-4. Now that Docker is installed, we are ready to install the Kubernetes components Installing Kubeadm, Kubelet, and Kubectl on Master Node with thee following commands :
+4. Now that Docker is installed, we are ready to install the Kubernetes components Installing Kubeadm, Kubelet, and Kubectl on Master Node with the following commands :

     curl -s https://packages.cloud.google.com/apt/doc/apt-key.gpg | sudo apt-key add -